xamarin/mini-hacks/WindowsAzure/README.md

 #####Bonus Challenge #1
-For bonus points--okay, really a Mobile Services t-shirt and bottle opener--connect your app to blob storage and add a service from the Windows Azure Store to your app.
+For bonus points--connect your app to blob storage and add a service from the Windows Azure Store to your app.

 <b>Prize?</b> A bottle opener for all the craft brews our friends at Xamarin will be providing.